bnfour/mx-mods/readme.md

 ![wow](readme-images/SongInfo/cache_edit_totally_useful.png)

-Notice that the text shadow is colored as well — this is officially unsupported.
+The color is applied to both text components — after all, this feature is officially unsupported (for now?)
 Of course, any arbitrary text can be put there, though the comma and "BPM" bits are hardcoded and will always be included.

-> [!WARNING]
-> If the cache file contains malformed JSON, it will be replaced with the new, from scratch cache on (regular) game exit.
+**Please note:** if the cache file contains malformed JSON, it will be replaced with the regenerated valid cache on (regular) game exit.

 </details>